I was visiting my 94-year-old father-in-law at his nursing home when another resident rolled her wheelchair up to our table and asked “You the wife?”

 Science Says We Will Show Our Age

 Worse than feeling old is caring about it.
-After all, time moves in one direction for us all.
-Unless you’re Joan Rivers, (“I’ve had so much plastic surgery, when I die they will donate my body to Tupperware.”) our faces and necks are going to show the miles.
+After all, time moves in one direction for us all and our faces and necks are going to show the miles.
 Even if I had opted for brimmed hats and sunscreen over baby oil and aluminum reflectors during my adolescence, chances are I’d still look my age.

 I first learned from Natalie Angier, a science writer with a dry sense of humor, why nothing short of surgery will help most of us: Our facial muscles are not attached to the skull in as many places as other muscles are to the skeleton.

 “The facial muscles have been liberated from the constraints of bone, the better to allow us to speak and grimace and smile and feign surprise or interest,” she writes.
 “But the downside to that freedom of expression is that we cannot lift up the facial muscles through strength training; there is nowhere to lift them to.
 It’s a shame really.
 No matter how much discipline and tenacity we may muster, the aesthetic benefits of exercise stop at the jaw.”

 Some women have always been desperate to maintain the facade of youth.
 At age 70, Elizabeth I preened about with bare breasts and courtiers who praised beauty that smallpox and age had effaced.
 Only in private letters did people mention the yellowed teeth and baldness.